Experienced DUI Defense Lawyer In

 FOR A FREE CONSULTATION

-Georgia’s First Offense Act:
+Georgia’s First DUI Offense Act

-The First Offender Act in Georgia is a law that allows certain defendants who have been charged with a first-time non-violent felony offense or a first-time DUI offense to avoid a criminal conviction and have the charges dismissed upon the successful completion of probation or other court-ordered requirements.
+DUI Defense Lawyer in Morgan County GeorgiaThe First Offender Act in Georgia is a law that allows certain defendants who have been charged with a first-time non-violent felony offense or a first-time DUI offense to avoid a criminal conviction and have the charges dismissed upon the successful completion of probation or other court-ordered requirements.

 Under the First Offender Act, the defendant must plead guilty or no contest to the charge, and the judge must then defer entering a judgment of guilt.
 The defendant is then placed on probation for a certain period of time and must comply with certain conditions, such as community service, drug or alcohol treatment, or payment of fines and restitution.
 If the defendant successfully completes the probationary period, the judge will discharge the defendant and dismiss the charges.